Traditional Bergisch specialities

 A lighter version of the Bergische Kaffeetafel consists of Bergisch waffles with hot cherries and whipped cream.
 With rice pudding or ice cream as an optional extra.
 In terms of calories though, they both work out to about the same.

-The streamlined version consists of waffles with warm cherries and cream.
-Or with rice pudding and ice-cream.
-“Pillekuoken” (potato pancakes) and “Riefkuoken” (potato fritters) are a bit heartier.
-The first one is a kind of pancake, the other a crispy potato fritter fried in fat.
-These are served with salmon, crème fraîche or horseradish.
-Would you prefer something sweet?
-Then order apple purée, molasses or apple butter with it.
+“Pillekuoken” (potato pancakes) and “Riefkuoken” (potato fritters) are heartier dishes.
+The first is a kind of pancake, the other a crispy potato fritter fried in fat, formerly known as “poor man's food”.
+Today it tastes delicious with salmon or apple sauce, molasses or apple syrup.